ezpublishlegacy/ezforgotpassword/README.md

 3. Go to *User accounts => Roles and policies* and click on Anonymous group.
 Now click "Edit" button and add "New policy".
 As a module select *ezforgotpassword* and as a function pick *generate*.
 Then click *Grant full access*.

+4. Now you need to include PHP class, so go to the root directory of your eZ installation and run:
+`php bin/php/ezpgenerateautoloads.php`